 Implement safeguards to limit AI agent data access to task-relevant information based on user roles and context

-Configuring data collection limits to reduce privacy exposure.
-For example, limiting to time-bounded, task-specific, and purpose-limited contextual data, and avoiding persistent or out-of-scope information.
+Configuring data collection limits to reduce data and privacy exposure.
+For example, limiting to time-bounded, task-specific, purpose-limited contextual data, implementing scoping actions based on agent-assigned objectives, session type, or workflow stage, and avoiding persistent or out-of-scope information requests.

 Integrating with existing identity and access management (IAM) systems to align agent access permissions with organizational policies.
-For example, SSO, OAuth, OpenID.
+For example, oAuth.

 Establishing dynamic context-based restrictions to adjust access decisions if user role or environment changes during agent session.
 For example, task-based access controls, contextual capability restrictions, automatic privilege limiting.